Investors keep waiting for the re-reopening

 If it is just a matter of a few months—say a reopening that gets back under way in October versus January—what difference is there?
 One is a very different holiday season than many businesses are now counting on.
 Another is even greater uncertainty, as the pandemic has made a mess of past predictions.
 Vaccine approval and rollout for children could take longer than expected, the recent uptick in people getting vaccinated could fade or a more virulent strain of the novel coronavirus could emerge.

-The good news that is coming eventually might not be fully be priced into reopening plays yet.
-But markets probably need to see at least a few better signs emerge before investors start betting on a return to normal again.
+The good news that is coming eventually might not be fully priced into reopening plays yet.
+But markets probably need to see at least a few better signs emerge before investors start betting on a return to normal, again.

 Never miss a story!
 Stay connected and informed with Mint.
 Download our App Now!!